 Brandon continues the conversation, bringing up the importance of Community Presence and Involvement.
 When a repair shop organizes food drives, sponsors a little league team, or donates services to community organizations, everyone wins.

-Your automotive business should make an effort to be a valued part of your community.
+Your automotive business should make an effort to become valuable in your community.
 This is how you earn trust.

 Brian contributes an example of how one of his former shops did this.
 His plaque denotes the shop’s work with their local Partners for Education, auctioning off their services to help out.
 Other owners and service advisors discuss how their own community involvement programs help car count.